albertalvin8080/Synchro-Pad/README.md

 # Description
-A text editor using Java Swing and design patterns.
+Synchro Pad is a TCP text editor made with Java Swing and design patterns.
+Its instances use TCP java sockets to communicate with the server, which is responsible for synchronizing the behavior of all instances.